Minimum Wage

 Unemployment

-Under certain circumstances, NY residents may be eligible for unemployment benefits while they search for another job.
+Under certain circumstances, Arizona residents may be eligible for unemployment benefits while they search for another job.
 You are required to certify that you are unemployed on a weekly basis to receive these benefits.

 To qualify for unemployment benefits in Arizona, you must be willing to work, able to work, and actively seeking new employment.
 In addition, you must have also earned at least 390 times the Arizona minimum wage in your highest earning quarter, and the total wage of the other three quarters must equal at least half of the amount earned in your highest quarter.